mattias-p/Whois-Selftest-Tool/README.md

 The `whois`, `file` and `iconv` are general tools available on all Mac, Unix or Linux computers.

+1. Fetch the IANA EPP repo id database.
+  * E.g. `whois-fetch-epp-repo-ids`
-1. Select a whois server to query and an existing object to query for.
+2. Select a whois server to query and an existing object to query for.
   * Domain name, Registrar or Nameserver objects are supported
   * E.g. the domain name *domain.example* on the server *1.2.3.4*
-2. Send the query and save the result into a file.
+3. Send the query and save the result into a file.
-  * E.g. `whois -h 1.2.3.4 domain.example > queryoutput.txt`
+  * E.g. `whois -h 1.2.3.4 domain.example > queryoutput.txt` (note that this
+    command might transform newline formats)
-3. Ensure that the character encoding is UTF-8 or ASCII
+4. Ensure that the character encoding is UTF-8 or ASCII
   * E.g. `file queryoutput.txt`
   * Convert the response with `iconv` if the encoding is neither UTF-8 nor ASCII
-4. Validate the fetched Whois response.
+5. Validate the fetched Whois response.
   * E.g. `whois-test --domain=domain.example --epp-repo-id=example
     queryoutput.txt`
-5. Resolve any errors indicated in the output and rerun the validation command in step 4.
+6. Resolve any errors indicated in the output and rerun the validation command in step 5.
 Note that one detected error may block the validator from detecting additional (possibly more serious) errors.